MOSCOW BLOG: Biden and Putin meet in Geneva to low expectations but soaring Russian stock market

 Rather than do a big take on the Putin-Biden pow wow, I focused on one of the more practical aspects of the talks: the effect they have had on Russia’s stock market.
 It’s flying and currently at eight-year highs, showing no signs of slowing down either.

 Here is a poignant point: while the press and politicians harp continuously on the values theme, the market doesn't give a monkey’s about them.
-Many Russian assets are world class and ridiculously cheap.
+Many Russian assets are world-class and ridiculously cheap.
 Russian companies are currently paying the most generous dividends in the world.
 While international interest rates are near zero, you can earn 6-7% just from the dividend payments, before you even start to think about the share valuation appreciation.
 Russian equities are currently paying returns that are better than bonds.
 That’s crazy.

-And the fact of the summit promises an easing of tensions and that means a reduction in the traditional “Russia risk” premia and so the valuations are soaring.
+And the fact of the summit promises an easing of tensions means a reduction in the traditional “Russia risk” premiums, and so the valuations are soaring.
 Tinkoff bank, Russia’s only purely online bank, has seen its stock go from $20 to $80 in just six months.

 There was a similar rally after US president Donald Trump took over in 2017 where the Russian market outperformed the other emerging markets by 10% on the hope that Trump would calm relations with Russia.
 But it quickly faded out as the Donald started crashing about and the Russian economy would not emerge from its deep post-2014 recession for at least another year.

 This time round there is another “new president” bump on the back of the same hopes that relations will improve, but it has the additional tailwind of the post-COVID economic recovery.
-The post COVID tailwind is doubly powerful as the pandemic means the entire world’s economic recovery has been synchronised to happen simultaneously.
-Let’s just say that equity traders are getting excited as they can see this rally going on for at least a year as all the excess profits being earned now will continue to be paid out until at least next summer as dividends which will keep Russian stocks hot for at least a year or maybe even more.
+The post coronavirus (COVID-19) tailwind is doubly powerful as the pandemic means the entire world’s economic recovery has been synchronised to happen simultaneously.
+Let’s just say that equity traders are getting excited, as they can see this rally going on for at least a year as all the excess profits being earned now will continue to be paid out until at least next summer as dividends, which will keep Russian stocks hot for at least a year or maybe even more.

 And money is as important to our system as our values are: the dirty secret of capitalism is actually money is more important than our values.
-But funnily enough the boom in Russian stocks is part of the solution as market participants are doing exactly what is needed: sitting down with Russians and working with them on a daily basis to mutual benefit and earning their Russian peers’ respect because they are good at what they do.
+But funnily enough the boom in Russian stocks is part of the solution, as market participants are doing exactly what is needed: sitting down with Russians and working with them on a daily basis to mutual benefit and earning their Russian peers’ respect because they are good at what they do.

-That leaves us in the very strange position where our best ambassadors to Russia and the agents most likely to change Russian values are our investment bankers.
+That leaves us in the very strange position where our best ambassadors to Russia are, and the agents most likely to change Russian values are our investment bankers.
 I’ll leave you with that thought.

 This article first appeared as the blurb in bne IntelliNews’ EDITOR’S PICKS, a daily email digest of the best articles from the last 24 hours delivered free to your inbox.
 Click here to see the back issues and to sign up.